 The PUD currently has legal authority to supply water and electricity anywhere in Whatcom County with the exception of electricity in Blaine and Sumas because they were existing municipal utilities at the time the PUD was formed.
 The PUD could have sewer authority, but it would require a vote of the people of Whatcom County.

-PUD #1 of Whatcom County is proud of its tradition of supporting requests for action from the citizens of Whatcom County.
-The PUD has primarily been a supporter of industrial services because that is where the requests have come from.
+We are proud of our tradition of supporting requests for action from the citizens of Whatcom County.
+The PUD has primarily been a supporter of industrial services because this where the requests for service come from.